 Saint John Harbour is in the traditional territories of the Wolastoqiyik, Mi'kmaq, and Passamaquoddy First Nations.
 This territory is covered by the “Treaties of Peace and Friendship” which Wolastoqiyik (Maliseet), Passamaquoddy and Mi’kmaq peoples signed with the British Crown in 1760.
 The treaties did not surrender the territory and resources but in fact recognized Mi’kmaq and Wolastoqiyik, and Passamaquoddy title, and established the rules for what was to be an ongoing relationship between nations.

-Performer Selection Performer selection will be by Lottery.
+Performer Selection Performer selection will be by Lotteries (Regional, National and International).
+One slot regionally and 1 slot nationally will be reserved for equity-seeking artists.
 If you have any questions, please do not hesitate to contact us using the form on this website, or e-mail us at firstname.lastname@example.org.

 100 Performance Slots are available at 5 venues over 5 days.
-Shows will run in 60 minute slots with 30 minutes for set-up and tear-down (15 minutes ea.).
-If your show runs longer than 60 minutes, please elaborate in this application and we will consider such applicants on a case by case basis, but cannot guarantee acceptance.
+Shows will run in 30, 60 or 90 minute slots with 30 minutes for set-up and tear-down (15 minutes ea.).